anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   as well as the removal of the YANG model related text as it is not applicable in UC1.

-* Updated references to the Lightweight CMP Profile (LwCMP).
+* Updated references to the Lightweight CMP Profile (LCMPP).

 * Added David von Oheimb as co-author.